Home Majors Legal Research and Advanced Professional Studies

-Legal Research and Advanced Professional Studies Degree
+Legal Research and Advanced Professional Studies

 Students study advanced legal research methods, specialized areas of law, and the scholarly analysis of legal systems, typically at the graduate level.
 Graduates typically pursue careers in legal academia, judicial clerkships, policy think tanks, and specialized legal practice areas.
 This advanced study deepens expertise for legal professionals seeking specialization or academic careers.

-What Legal Research and Advanced Professional Studies Graduates Do
+What Legal Research and Advanced Professional Studies graduates do

 Your advanced legal studies will prepare you for careers demanding deep analytical rigor.
 The most common path is becoming a lawyer, though your day-to-day may look different than you expect.
 You'll spend less time in the courtroom and more time in legal databases, meticulously researching case law to build complex arguments for briefs and motions.
 Early in your career as an associate, you'll support senior lawyers with this research; with experience, you'll take the lead on case strategy and client counsel, potentially on the path to partner.
 A smaller, more competitive path is postsecondary teaching, where you’ll mentor the next generation of legal minds, conduct scholarly research, and publish your findings.